John McVicar: Christie v. McVicar

-The Jill Dando murder

-In 2002, McVicar published a book about the murder of broadcaster Jill Dando, Dead On Time.
-In it, he paints Barry George as a sophisticated liar, trying to appear too stupid to carry out a difficult mission.
-The book appeared after George's first appeal was rejected.
-(The conviction was overturned in 2008, and George was released.)
-McVicar subsequently wrote Who Killed Jill?
-You Decide, in which he examines the British jury system.
-This second book is purged of the chapters recounting 'personal experiences' which McVicar claims were the product of poetic license for the most part.

 Personal life and death

-McVicar was born in London on 21 March, 1940.
-The son of shopkeepers, George and Diane McVicar, in 1965 he fathered a son, Russell, conceived with his girlfriend, Shirley Wilshire, while he was on the run from HMP Parkhurst.
+McVicar was born in London on 21 March 1940.
+The son of shopkeepers, George and Diane McVicar, in 1965 he fathered a son with his girlfriend, Shirley Wilshire, while he was on the run from HMP Parkhurst.
 Shirley and McVicar married in 1972, but she divorced him before his final release from prison in 1978.
-Russell McVicar became estranged from his father but followed in his criminal footsteps, taking up armed robbery and prison escapes.
-In May 1998 he was sentenced to 15 years for armed robbery, but escaped in 2004 and remained at large for eight years before being recaptured in 2012.
+His son was estranged from his father but followed in his criminal footsteps, taking up armed robbery and prison escapes.

 In 2002, John McVicar married Countess Valentina Artsrunik at the Russian Orthodox Church in Knightsbridge, London.
 Although the couple ran a publishing business and together travelled widely, their marriage was strained and they lived apart.
 At the time of his death McVicar was living in a caravan in Althorne, Maldon, Essex.

 John McVicar died from a suspected heart attack on 6 September 2022, at the age of 82, whilst walking his dog.